ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/debug-the-code/debug-sessions.md

 Follow the steps below to start a debug session with configurations.
 All the configurations need to be added in the `launch.json` file.

-!!!Info
-    If you launch the debug session through VS Code, the working directory will be the Ballerina package root.
+>**Info:** If you launch the debug session through VS Code, the working directory will be the Ballerina package root.
 However, you can use remote debugging for alternative working directories.

 1. Create the `launch.json` file.
 For instructions, see [Create the configuration file](../../debug-the-code/debug-configurations/#create-the-configuration-file).